 Like elsewhere in America, most people in Fort Lauderdale use a private automobile to get to work.
 But notably, a substantial number of Fort Lauderdale‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 In terms of college education, Fort Lauderdale is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.86% of adults in Fort Lauderdale have a college degree.

 The per capita income in Fort Lauderdale in 2010 was $36,405, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $145,620 for a family of four.
 However, Fort Lauderdale contains both very wealthy and poor people as well.

 Fort Lauderdale is an extremely ethnically-diverse city.
 The people who call Fort Lauderdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Lauderdale residents report their race to be White, followed by Black or African-American.
 Fort Lauderdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.64% of the city’s residents.
-Important ancestries of people in Fort Lauderdale include German, Irish, Italian, English, Haitian and Jamaican.
+Important ancestries of people in Fort Lauderdale include Irish, Italian, English, and Haitian.

 Foreign born people are also an important part of Fort Lauderdale's cultural character, accounting for 22.78% of the city’s population.